JeffersonLab/dis-reconstruction/README.md

 ------------------------------------------------------
 You can also use a Singularity container to access the EIC software.
 General instructions can be found [here](https://eic.github.io/software/eicsmear_generators_singularity.html).

-A ready-made image is provided by the sPHENIX and ECCE groups [here](https://github.com/eic/Singularity) to run the software.
+A ready-made image is provided by the sPHENIX and ECCE groups [here](https://github.com/ECCE-EIC/Singularity) to run the software.
 This works best on linux -- and 'option 1' is preferable if you just want to run the EIC generators.
-If you have MacOS or Windows, it may be better to use the [virtual box](https://github.com/eic/Singularity/blob/master/VirtualBox.md).
+If you have MacOS or Windows, it may be better to use the [Virtual Box](https://github.com/eic/Singularity/blob/master/VirtualBox.md).
 I was able to get that running on a Windows10 machine.

 Information on accessing the EIC software through the ESCalate package can be found [here](https://eic.github.io/software/escalate.html).